by Brian Gott

 It isn’t as difficult as it sounds and you are in a unique position to help them with their challenges.

-Here are some things that have worked for me:
+Here are 7 strategies to create solutions for new sponsers that have worked for me:

 1. Offer to put a link to their webpage on the main page of your website.
 Not on a sponsor page – sponsors know very few people will dive that far into your website.